maximebochon/tips/virtual-box.md

-# Virtual Box
+# VirtualBox

 In the context of a _Windows_ host and _Linux_ guests.

 ## Convert fixed size VMDK disk image to dynamic size VDI

-From a _Windows_ command terminal, run the _Virtual Box_ clone command with options:
+From a _Windows_ command terminal, run the _VirtualBox_ clone command with options:

 ```
 VBoxManage.exe clonemedium vm-disk.vmdk vm-disk.vdi --format VDI --variant Standard